It’s time to dive deep into how you can start sending all the readers you could possibly want to your book page.

 You know, the thing that most people think of when the word marketing flashes through their mind.

 Call it whatever you want; getting potential readers to your book page kicks off our traffic-conversion-profit analysis marketing cycle.
 Remember, there are only three pieces to book marketing: traffic, conversion and determining whether you made a profit.
 Traffic is about getting people to the book page; conversion is about convincing these people to buy (and, later, converting them into fans by getting them to join your email list); turn a profit doing this and you can continue reinvesting in your business.
 Many authors falter in the traffic-generation phase, wondering how the hell to direct potential readers to their book page.
-Fear not: it’s far simpler than it first appears.
+Fear not: this is far simpler than it first appears.
 We’ll cover a number of ways to generate traffic, from free methods to paid advertising.
 By the end, you’ll have more traffic sources than you could ever need (or want, perhaps).

-In fact, that’s where we’ll begin: with an explanation of why you don’t need that many traffic sources to effectively market your books.
+In fact, that’s where we’ll begin: with an explanation of why effectively marketing your books requires limiting your traffic sources.

 Traffic: Why Only Three Sources?